home-assistant/home-assistant.io/source/_integrations/tessie.markdown

 ### Lock

-The integration will create a lock entity for each vehicle and for the charge cable lock.
+The integration will create lock entities to lock and unlock the vehicle, and to control:

+- Charge cable
+- Speed limit

 ### Media Player